Concerns and controversies at the 2010 Commonwealth Games: Vigilance-related irregularities and Over-Invoicing

-Preparation delays
+Delays in the Works

 In September 2009, CGF chief Mike Fennell reported that the games were at risk of falling behind schedule and that it was "reasonable to conclude that the current situation poses a serious risk to the Commonwealth Games in 2010".
-A report by the Indian Government released several months prior found that construction work on 13 out of the 19 sports venues was behind schedule.
+A report by the Indian Government released several months prior found that construction work on 13 out of the 19 sports venues was very low and behind schedule.

-The secretary-general of the Indian Olympic Association Randhir Singh has also expressed his concerns regarding the current state of affairs.
+The secretary-general of the Indian Olympic Association (IOA) Randhir Singh has also expressed his concerns regarding the current state of affairs.
 Singh has called for the revamp of the Organising Committee commenting that India now has to "retrieve the games".
 Other Indian officials have also expressed dismay at the ongoing delays but they have stated that they are confident that India will successfully host the games and do so on time.

-As the Times of India reports, all CWG projects were to be completed by May 2009 and the last year should have been kept for trial runs.
-The newspaper further reports that the first stadium was handed over for trial runs in July 2010 only.
-To put the delays in perspective, Beijing National Stadium was completed much ahead of schedule for the 2008 Summer Olympics, while the venues for 2012 Summer Olympics in London are scheduled to be delivered one year before the games and the construction of the venues is on track.
+As the Times of India reports, all CWG projects were to be completed by May 2009 and until the Games they had to be available for the trial events.
+The newspaper further reports that the first stadium was handed over for trial runs in July 2010, three months before the Games.
+To put the delays in perspective, Beijing National Stadium was completed in 2006, two years before the 2008 Summer Olympics, while the venues for 2012 Summer Olympics in London are scheduled to be delivered one year before the games and the construction of the venues were a very behind of the schedule.

-In August 2010, the Cabinet Secretariat took a decision to appoint 10 officers of the rank of Joint and Additional Secretaries to oversee the progress of the construction of stadiums.
-Each officer is allocated a stadium and given the responsibility to ensure that the work completes in time for the games.
+In August 2010, the Cabinet Secretariat took a decision to appoint 10 officers of the rank of Joint and Additional Secretaries to oversee the progress of the construction of the venues.
+Each officer is allocated to a venue and given the responsibility to ensure that the work completes in time for the games.

-Mass volunteer walkout
+Mass volunteer walkouts

 Around 10,000 of the 22,000 selected volunteers quit, less than a week before the event.
 This has been blamed on a lack of training for personnel, or dissatisfaction with assignments.
-There are reports that some who have quit have not returned their uniforms.
+Australian media reported that a large portion of this group did not even return their uniforms as a form of protest.